ChinaLocalSupport/china-business-problems/README.md

 💭 I received documents.

-💭 But do those documents actually apply to my exact product?
+💭 Do those documents actually apply to my exact product?

 💭 I received certificates.

+💭 Are they current?

+💭 Are they relevant?

-💭 But are they current, relevant, and connected to the product I am buying?
+💭 Are they connected to the product I am buying?

 💭 I found positive information online.